gccloudone/aurora/content/en/architecture/security/contingency-plan.en.md

 > The **Target Resolution Time** is the average time taken to restore a service if an incident occurs.
 When a situation cannot be resolved within the target time, notifications will be provided to the IT partners.

-Priority is given to issues based on severity level & if the application affected is in the CBAS.
+Priority is given first to platform issues and then to client issues based on severity level & if the application affected is in the CBAS.

-## Where to get help

-See <gcds-link href="{{< relref "/contact#reporting-an-incident" >}}">this page for more information on where to get help.</gcds-link>